canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 By 5204 a pattern is established: the Army of Humanity possesses 12 satellite bases, from which they launch 'descent operations' to attempt to take back the Earth.
 These, by and large, fail, leaving a scattered collection of android survivors fighting guerilla wars against the Machine-held Earth.

 In 6230 the Army of Humanity deploys a new weapon, termed 'Dragon'.
 This entry prompted a great deal of fan speculation about whether these 'Dragons' are precisely the dragons in Drakengard... which [was unexpectedly later confirmed by Yoko Taro in an interview](http://firesanctuary.com/blog/2020/04/03/new-revelations-about-accord/).
-So we have at last come full circle to the beginning of Drakegard 3.
+So we have at last come full circle to the beginning of Drakengard 3.
 Though exactly what circumstances led to the Cathedral City getting transported into the DoD world, or the reasons for the creation of the Flower... all that remains unknown!

 From then on the war progresses as a deadlock.
 Until the incident in 7645.

 ## The Fire of Prometheus

 This story was originally published in <cite>Drag-on Dragoon INSIDE WORLD</cite>, then later republished in <cite>A Short Story</cite>.
-I know of three translations: the official one in <cite>Short Story Long</cite> translated by Shota Okui, what is probably [the most idiomatic one, by Kho-Dazat](https://nier.fandom.com/wiki/The_Fire_of_Prometheus), and [Rekka's translation of the first five parts](https://web.archive.org/web/20190909201448/http://nier2.com/blog/2014/09/14/novella-the-fire-of-prometheus/) (archive link since she's taken it down on her site), or the official translation in <cite>Short Story Long</cite>.
+I know of three translations: the official one in <cite>Short Story Long</cite> translated by Shota Okui; what is probably [the most idiomatic one, by Kho-Dazat](https://nier.fandom.com/wiki/The_Fire_of_Prometheus); and [Rekka's translation of the first five parts](https://web.archive.org/web/20190909201448/http://nier2.com/blog/2014/09/14/novella-the-fire-of-prometheus/) (archive link since she's taken it down on her site), or the official translation in <cite>Short Story Long</cite>.
 The original story renders the robot phrases in katakana, which is variously translated with e.g. ALL-CAPS-WITH-DASHES or leetspeak.

 The story concerns Beepy, or P-chan, the P-33 combat robot who befriended a young shade named Kalil in the Replicant/Gestalt.
 Per the timeline, it takes place in 7645.
 Despite their clunky outward appearance, Beepy has a sophisticated set of self-repair machinery in the form of tiny robotic 'ants' who gradually restore their functionality over thousands of hours after the battle with Nier.